halaSEBBAH/Cars-Model-Recognition/README.md

 ### Step 2 : Logo recognition using SIFT algorithm

+SIFT(Scale-invariant feature transform) consists on calculating a dexcriptory vector (using derivation of LoG)for images in images database and recalculating the descriptory vector for request images and finding similar images using distance between vectors for details we refer [this article](https://towardsdatascience.com/sift-scale-invariant-feature-transform-c7233dc60f37)
 ```
 # predefined SIFT function in OpenCV library
 sift = cv2.xfeatures2d.SIFT_create()